espressif/esp-idf/docs/en/api-reference/network/esp-wifi-mesh.rst

     //Disable self organized networking
     esp_mesh_set_self_organized(false, false);

-ESP-MESH will attempt to maintain the node's current Wi-Fi state when disabling self organized networking.
+ESP-WIFI-MESH will attempt to maintain the node's current Wi-Fi state when disabling self organized networking.

 - If the node was previously connected to other nodes, it will remain connected.
 - If the node was previously disconnected and was scanning for a parent node or router, it will stop scanning.